zowe/zowe-install-packaging/bin/README.md

 - `ZWE_PRIVATE_CLI_LIBRARY_LOADED` indicates is `bin/libs` are already sourced or not.
 - `ZWE_PRIVATE_CLI_PARAMETERS_DEFINITIONS`, this is a calculated variable holds all parameter definitions based on current command chain.
 - `ZWE_PRIVATE_CONTAINER_COMPONENT_ID` indicates the component ID of current container.
 This variable is only applicable when Zowe is running in Kubernetes.
+- `ZWE_PRIVATE_CONTAINER_COMPONENT_RUNTIME_DIRECTORY` is the directory of component runtime in Kubernetes deployment.
+Default value is `/component`.
+- `ZWE_PRIVATE_CONTAINER_HOME_DIRECTORY` is the directory of Zowe home directory in Kubernetes deployment.
+Default value is `/home/zowe`.
+- `ZWE_PRIVATE_CONTAINER_KEYSTORE_DIRECTORY` is the directory of Keystore directory in Kubernetes deployment.
+Default value is `/home/zowe/keystore`.
+- `ZWE_PRIVATE_CONTAINER_LOG_DIRECTORY` is the directory of logs in Kubernetes deployment.
+Default value is `/home/zowe/logs`.
+- `ZWE_PRIVATE_CONTAINER_RUNTIME_DIRECTORY` is the directory of Zowe runtime in Kubernetes deployment.
+Default value is `/home/zowe/runtime`.
+- `ZWE_PRIVATE_CONTAINER_WORKSPACE_DIRECTORY` is the directory of workspace in Kubernetes deployment.
+Default value is `/home/zowe/workspace`.
 - `ZWE_PRIVATE_DEFAULT_ADMIN_GROUP` is the default Zowe admin group.
 Default value is `ZWEADMIN`.
 - `ZWE_PRIVATE_DEFAULT_AUX_STC` is the default name of Zowe Auxiliary Server started task.
 Default value is `ZWESASTC`.
 - `ZWE_PRIVATE_DEFAULT_ZIS_STC` is the default name of Zowe ZIS server started task.
 Default value is `ZWESISTC`.